MicrosoftDocs/windows-itpro-docs/education/windows/change-home-to-edu.md

 ## Overview

-Customers with qualifying subscriptions can upgrade both student-owned and institution-owned devices from *Windows Home* to *Windows Education*, which is designed for both the classroom and remote learning.
+Customers with qualifying subscriptions can upgrade student-owned and institution-owned devices from *Windows Home* to *Windows Education*, which is designed for both the classroom and remote learning.

 > [!NOTE]
 > To be qualified for this process, customers must have a Windows Education subscription that includes the student use benefit and must have access to the Volume Licensing Service Center (VLSC) or the Microsoft 365 Admin Center.

 IT admins can upgrade student devices using a multiple activation key (MAK) manually or through Mobile Device Management (MDM).
-Alternatively, IT admins can set up a portal through [Kivuto OnTheHub](http://onthehub.com) where students can request a *Windows Pro Education* upgrade product key.
-The table below provides the recommended approach depending on the scenario.
+Alternatively, IT admins can set up a portal through [Kivuto OnTheHub](http://onthehub.com) where students can request a *Windows Pro Education* product key.
+The table below provides the recommended method depending on the scenario.

 | Method | Product key source | Device ownership | Best for |
 |-|-|-|-|